 While their names might seem scary, you can see from looking at the diagram that the first is just an E Minor chord with the higher fingers kept in place and the G/F# chord is just a G chord with the root note dropped to an F# and the A string muted by the underside of that finger.

+The rhythm for this track remains the same throughout.
+Each bar contains quarter note strums on the "1" and "2" and eighth note strums on the "3 & 4 &".
 The track starts with the G chord repeated for three full bars, on the fourth bar, the G chord is played on the "1" and "2" beats before moving to the G/F# on the "3 & 4 &".
 The back half then shifts to Em7 for three bars before the fourth bar moving from Em7 on the "1" and "2" and back to G/F# on the "3 & 4 &".

-If you enjoyed this article on easy guitar chords and video, don’t forget to check out PMTVUK on Youtube for more guitar lesson videos.
-View all PMT College lessons for more handy, free online guitar lessons.
+If you enjoyed this article and video, don’t forget to check out PMTVUK on Youtube for more guitar lesson videos.